 Variability in serum and tissue antibiotic concentrations has been observed in obese patients.
-This is due to physiological changes that increase the volume of distribution (Vd) and body clearance rate (CL) of the drug, although not necessarily in proportion to total body weight.42 these parameters and total body weight.
+This is due to physiological changes that increase the volume of distribution (Vd) and body clearance rate (CL) of the drug, although not necessarily in proportion to total body weight.

+The Vd and CL of vancomycin are increased in the obese patient, and various studies have shown that there is a correlation between these parameters and total body weight.
 Given the variability in serum concentrations observed in obese patients, the initial dose of vancomycin in patients with normal renal function should be at least 20 mg/kg, determined according to total body weight, with an infusion time of 1.5 to 2 hours.
-The aim of this initial dose is to achieve target trough levels of >10 mg/L as rapidly as possible, which allows for efficient exposure of bacterial isolates with MIC values of $\leq 1 \text{ mg/L}$ .
-The target pharmacokinetic/pharmacodynamic (PK/PD) index of free drug (50% protein binding) to MIC ratio of fCmin/MIC>4 is attained with this scenario.
+The aim of this initial dose is to achieve target trough levels of >10 mg/L as rapidly as possible, which allows for efficient exposure of bacterial isolates with MIC values of $\leq 1$ mg/L. The target pharmacokinetic/pharmacodynamic (PK/PD) index of free drug (50% protein binding) to MIC ratio of fCmin/MIC>4 is attained with this scenario.